 Halloween is the spookiest time of the year.
 With witches brewing their potions, zombies dusting off their threads, and werewolves ready for a howling good time, it’s easy to capitalize on your student's excitement.

-Use these Halloween-themed activities in the Wixie Templates library to provide students practice with counting, sorting, working with shapes, displaying data, and more.
+Use these Halloween-themed activities in the Wixie Curriculum and Templates libraries to provide students practice with counting, sorting, working with shapes, displaying data, and more.

 Count scary objects

-*Select the link above (and all links in this blog) to view the project and then use the Log In button in the upper right side of the page.
-Go to the File menu and select Copy to My Projects to add the file to your personal Wixie account.
+*Select the link above (and all links in this blog) to view the file, and then use the Log In button.
+Next, go to the File menu and select Copy to My Projects to add the file to your personal Wixie account.

 When they are done, students can use the microphone tool to record a description of their scene or even tell a scary story.